-Dead Rising 4: Franks’s Big Package Review – A Big Package, Indeed
+Dead Rising 4: Frank’s Big Package Review – A Big Package, Indeed

 What is it?
 A humorous survival horror zombie beat ‘em up which has you running around in a giant mall complex as you investigate a possible cover-up.
 All while also murdering tons of the undead with a host of crazy weaponry and saving a few outbreak survivors along the way. – Reviewed on PS4

 Verdict: Great fun, but the lack of the signature mission timer removes the sense of urgency from the gameplay.

 Dead Rising 4: Frank’s Big Package is, when removing the innuendo from the title, exactly as it’s name suggests.
 It’s a big package of content which includes the entirety of the base game plus all of the DLC currently available.
 It’s also really easy to pick up and play thanks to its impressively simple control scheme, which, in turn then makes it incredibly hard to put down.
 Mowing down zombies with a slur of different weaponry while Dead Rising original protagonist, Frank West, cracks one liners is thoroughly enjoyable.
 It’s somewhat reminiscent of Ash from Army of Darkness, minus the chainsaw arm, that is.
 This, coupled with a Christmas time theme makes way for more than a few sniggers throughout the game.